MicrosoftDocs/microsoft-365-docs/microsoft-365/security/mtp/advanced-hunting-overview.md

 ## Get help as you write queries
 Take advantage of the following functionality to write queries faster:
-- **Autosuggest** — as you write queries, Advanced hunting provides suggestions.
+- **Autosuggest** — as you write queries, advanced hunting provides suggestions.
 - **Schema reference** — a schema reference that includes the list of tables and their columns is provided next to your working area.
 For more information, hover over an item.
 Double-click an item to insert it to the query editor.

 ## Drilldown from query results